zaz/PageMirror/Tutorial.md

 Let's look at another hypothetical example inspired by the requirements of real-world widget libraries like Dojo Widgets.
 Let’s say we’re creating a UI widget library that allows its widgets to be declared and configured in HTML:

 ```
-<div data-widget=”fancyButton”
+<div data-widget="fancyButton"
-     data-widget-theme=”midnight”>Click Me!</div>
+     data-widget-theme="midnight">Click Me!</div>
 ```

-Our library will probably want to look for all such elements in the page when it loads by listening to the `DOMContentLoaded` event, doing a `querySelectorAll(“*[data-widget]”)` and setting them all up.
+Our library will probably want to look for all such elements in the page when it loads by listening to the `DOMContentLoaded` event, doing a `querySelectorAll("*[data-widget]")` and setting them all up.

 But our library also wants to respond to new widgets that appear in the page, possibly created by script or a templating library.
 In order to accomplish this, we’d create an [element query](APIReference.md#the-element-query) like this: